-For children, the agricultural sector is one of the most dangerous sectors in terms of work-related fatalities, dangerous accidents and occupational disease.
+For children, the agricultural sector is one of the most dangerous sectors in terms of work-related fatalities, dangerous accidents, and occupational disease.
 What’s more, forced labor deprives these children of their childhood, their potential, and their dignity.
 Read on with the list below for an introductory look at the shocking ways child labor is still used in food production.

 1. Children are subjected to dangerous conditions when harvesting fruit

-Climbing trees to harvest fruit and collect honey from beehives is commonplace for children working in the agriculture sector, but this type of work can result in a plethora of health and safety hazards including falling from ladders, cuts, wounds, exposure to extreme temperatures and weather conditions, exposure to harmful chemical substances, and skin diseases.
+Climbing trees to harvest fruit and collect honey from beehives is commonplace for children working in the agriculture sector, but this type of work can result in a plethora of health and safety hazards including falling from ladders, cuts, wounds, exposure to extreme temperatures, and weather conditions, exposure to harmful chemical substances, and skin diseases.

 2. The agriculture industry exposes children to hazardous pesticides

 The majority of farm work can be hazardous in nature leaving children at risk.
-Child labor in farming involves preparation of land, planting seedlings, weeding, applying inorganic fertilizers, spraying pesticides, harvesting and processing crops, all of which exposes children to toxic agrochemicals that can lead to a range of health problems.
+Child labor in farming involves the preparation of land, planting seedlings, weeding, applying inorganic fertilizers, spraying pesticides, harvesting and processing crops, all of which exposes children to toxic agrochemicals that can lead to a range of health problems.

 3. Off-shore fishing sites force children to live in cramped and unhygienic conditions

 Child laborers involved in fishing and aquaculture have to engage in physically demanding work which is carried out for long working hours and in precarious conditions.
 Those working in off-shore fishing sites often live in cramped conditions with low levels of hygiene and poor facilities.